zakharovakr/interest_rate_test_cypress/README.md

 7. Click on `interest_rate_tests.cy.js` -> the tests will run (and hopefully pass)

 P.S.
 Alternatively, you can run the tests in the terminal using `npx cypress run` instead of steps 4-7.
+For more details on using the command line refer to the [official documentation](https://docs.cypress.io/guides/guides/command-line#cypress-run).

 ## Additional Notes